kingzamzon/docs/docs/network/networks/mainnet.md

 ## Overview

-:::note
+:::info
 **STATE OF THE NETWORK**

-Lit V0, the Habanero Mainnet Beta, is now live and available for teams building apps in production.
+Lit V0, the Habanero Mainnet, is now live and available for teams building apps in production.
 Habanero supports [ID encrypt](../../sdk/access-control/encryption.md), [user wallets](../../sdk/wallets/intro.md), and [serverless signing](../../sdk/serverless-signing/overview.md).
 :::

 Main networks should be used by applications that are currently live in production, supporting the storage of live assets.
 Mainnet keys are persistent and will not be deleted.